zoe-houde/INST377-Lab-Work/README.md

 You can check your page deployment through the Settings tab, under Pages on the left-hand side.

 ## Using this repository for class
-You will initially make edits to labs within the /client folder.
+You will initially make edits to labs within the /client . ..folder.
 The submission link for your lab will be to the working site on GH Pages, which will be something like: https://your-username.github.io/INST377-Lab-Work/client/lab_1/